This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 3) Essential Proofreading: Editorial Skills One by The Publishing Training Centre

-The Publishing Training Centre (PTC) is a network of professionals who provide courses for the publishing industry and broader business world.
+The Publishing Training Centre (PTC) is a network of professionals who provide courses for the publishing industry and the broader business world.

 Pros, Cons, and Key Takeaway of the PTC Class